-The previous sections evaluated the impact of masking a substitution box with respect to various side-channel distinguishers, based on simulations.
-But as for most investigations in the area of physically observable cryptography, it is important to verify that our conclusions reasonably match practical measurements performed against a real chip.
+The previous sections evaluated the impact of masking an S-box with respect to various side-channel distinguishers, based on simulations.
+But as for most investigations in physically observable cryptography, it is important to verify that our conclusions are reasonably confirmed by practical measurements performed against a real chip.
 For this purpose, we also carried out a set of attacks against a masked implementation of the DES in an 8-bit RISC microcontroller from the Atmel AVR family.
 Considering the DES (rather than the AES) was motivated by practical facilities.
-Since the output of the DES S-box is 4-bit wide, it allows easily considering two types of contexts: in a first scenario, the 4 remaining bits on the bus are kept constant; in a second scenario, these 4 bits can be chosen at random, in order to produce some additional algorithmic noise.
-This is an interesting opportunity since the noise level that was used as a parameter, e.g. in Figure 5, is typically fixed in a real experimental setting.
+Since the output of the DES S-box is 4-bit wide, it allows considering different contexts: in a first (low noise) scenario, the 4 remaining bits on the bus are kept constant; in a second scenario, these 4 bits are used in order to produce some additional algorithmic noise, by concatenating (secret) random strings to the two target values of Figure 1.
+This is interesting since the noise level was an important parameter, e.g. in our simulations of Figure 5.
+Hence, the different scenarios can be used to adapt the noise level in our experimental setting as well.
+The results in Figure 6 bring an interesting complement to our previous simulations and lead to the following observations:

-Fig. 6: Success rate of various experimental attacks against a masked DES.
+Fig. 6.
+Success rate of various experimental attacks against a masked DES.